WHAT WE DO

 Ibrahim Haddad, DE

-Ibrahim Haddad is a Distinguished Engineer and Head of the Open Source Lab.
-He is responsible for overseeing Samsung's Open Source strategy and execution, internal and external collaborative projects, participation in key open source development projects, and representing Samsung in various open source foundations and open standards organizations.
+Ibrahim Haddad (Ph.D.) is Distinguished Engineer and the Head of the Open Source Group at Samsung Research America.
+He is responsible for overseeing Samsung's open source strategy and execution, internal and external R&D collaborations, supporting M&A and CVC activities, and representing Samsung towards open source foundations.

 Nick Cassimatis, VP